omgnetwork/android-sdk/README.md

     > `import co.omisego.omisego.model.pagination.Paginable.Transaction.SortableFields.*`

-* `sortDirection` is the sorting direction.
+* `sortDir` is the sorting direction.
 The available values are:

     `ASCENDING`, `DESCENDING`